R-A-M-A-N-P-A-N-D-E-Y/Action-Recognition-From-Images/README.md

 # Action-Recognition-From-Images
-Training a ML model for recognize action form images using TenserFlow.
+Trained an ML model for recognizing action form images using TensorFlow.